The Skinners' School: Buildings and Property

-The Leopard Building contains dedicated rooms for art and design/technology.
+The Leopard Building contains dedicated rooms for design/technology, and until its move to the Old School Hall with the construction of the Mitchell Building, the art department was housed here as well.
 Recently it has become home to IT rooms and the other class rooms serve as form rooms and rooms for mathematics.
 In 2010 the design technology rooms were upgraded to include facilities for delivering food technology.